MayankkYogi/CloudSphere/README.md

 6. Pod run on node which is control by master
 7. Usually one pod contain one container

+### Fundaments of PODS
+1. When a pods get created, it is schedules to run the node in your cluster
+2. The pod remains on the node untill the process is terminated, node crash, object is deleted
+3. If node deleted or crash so pod on that will also deleted after certain default time period
+4. For new node created existing POD will not reschedules instead it will create a new POD with different UID.

 ### If Multi-Container POD
 1. Connect each other via local host not with unique IP address, as POD have IP not container
 2. Share same volume